By Joanna Szczepanski, Associate Curator Human History

 The Royal Christchurch Musical Society played multiple concerts every year.
 Conductor W H Dixon (front centre) stands among the orchestra during a performance of Edward Elgar’s 'Dream of Gerontius' concert in 1930.
 Canterbury Museum 1991.288.33

-‘Life’ is a large-scale choral work written by church organist and local composer Arthur Lilly.
-Lilly spent 15 years writing the piece and dedicated it to his younger brother Leslie in honour of his military service during the First World War.
+‘Life’ is a large-scale choral work written by church organist and local composer Arthur Lilly, initially composed for the 1916 New Zealand Festival of Music.
+The festival was a fundraiser for the First World War.
+Lilly dedicated 'Life' to his younger brother Leslie in honour of his military service during the War.
 Lieutenant Leslie Gordon Lilly joined the British military serving with the 1st battalion of the 2nd County of London Yeomanry (Westminster Dragoons).
-Leslie survived the war and lived a long life, but details of his military service are sparse.
+Leslie survived the War and lived a long life, but details of his military service are sparse.
 His actions nonetheless inspired his elder brother.

 The text for ‘Life' is drawn from William Wordsworth’s poem ‘Ode: Intimation of Immortality from Early Recollections of Childhood’.
 The poem explores themes of lost innocence and childhood but ends on a hopeful note.
 Lilly incorporated some memories of his own childhood into the music.
 One section is meant to sound like splashing water, a sound Arthur remembered clearly from his days spent climbing around waterfalls near Dunedin.

 Although Lilly first began composing the piece in 1915 with his brother’s and his own childhood in mind, a personal tragedy in 1919 affected the work.
 That year Arthur and his wife Elsie lost their 5 year-old son Frank to meningitis.
 Lilly later modified ‘Life’, adding an entire chorus dedicated to Frank.